NiiOsa1/gitlab-practice/README.md

-# gitlab-practice
-Test
-This is my GitHub practice repository.

-Adding more details to learn Git operations.
+# I am editing the README file.
+Adding some more details about the project description